편집기에서 코드 실행하기¶

 - If your player doesn't use a sprite, but draws itself using code, you can make that drawing code execute in the editor to see your player.

-To turn a script into a tool, add
+To turn a script into a tool, add the keyword

-tool keyword at the top of your code.
+tool at the top of your code.

 To check if you are currently in the editor, use:

 For example, if you want to execute some code only in the editor, use:

 On the other hand, if you want to execute code only in game, simply negate the same statement:

 Pieces of code do not have either of the 2 conditions above will run both in-editor and in-game.

 Modifications in editor are permanent.
 For example, in the following case, when we remove the script, the node will keep its rotation.
 Be careful to avoid making unwanted modifications.

 Sprite node to your scene and set the texture to Godot icon.
 Attach and open a script, and change it to this: